tinacms/tina.io/content/blog/media-update.md

 ### Media Store

-3 new attributes were added to the [Media Store](/docs/media/#media-store) interface.
+Two new attributes were added to the [Media Store](/docs/media/#media-store) interface.

 - `list`: This function provides a list of available items for the media manager to render.
 - `delete`: This function deletes media files.